The Ultimate Guide for Managing Church Volunteers

 1. SPEND TIME WITH THEM OUTSIDE OF CHURCH

 When you only see someone once a week, it’s hard to get to know them personally.
 And if your volunteers feel like you don’t know them, they may not care what you write in a card or if you give them a gift.
 They may feel like you don’t care about what’s going on in their lives or what they’re sacrificing in order to serve.
-When you see them at church (or your weekly ministry meetings), that’s time that you have to be with them.
+When you see them at church (or your weekly ministry meetings), you’re obligated to be there.
 Spending time with your volunteers outside of that shows them you care enough to invest your personal time in them.

 Don’t let this time feel like a “check-in” meeting.
 Use it to get to know them.
 Find a comfortable environment—play frisbee golf, take them out for coffee, or invite them over for dinner.
 You could even help them with a project at home.